cjerzak/causalimages-software/README.md

 # `causalimages`: An `R` Package for Causal Inference with Earth Observation, Bio-medical, and Social Science Images Using Probabilistic Neural Models

 *This software is under beta release.
 The first stable release will be sometime in spring of 2023.
-Email `connor.jerzak@gmail.com` for feature requests.*
+Email `connor.jerzak@gmail.com` for feature requests.
+Let us know how you find the package!*

 # Repository Structure
 This repository contains several main components.
 The first component is code of the `causalimages` software package.
 At the moment, the package includes code for performing the image-based heterogeneity decomposition described in Jerzak, Johansson, and Daoud (2023).
 In future releases, we will add functionality for using images in observational causal inference (i.e., as a proxy for confounding variables).